-Right after a radical prostatectomy, you might have trouble pooing or emptying your bowels (constipation).
+Right after a radical prostatectomy, you might have trouble pooping or emptying your bowels (constipation).
 This is usually caused by the painkillers you’re taking or being dehydrated, and should resolve within a few weeks.
 If it continues long term (which is rare) or becomes uncomfortable, you might need to take some medicines to help.

 Speak to your doctor about laxatives or stool softeners, and ask if they’re a safe option for you.
-It’s important that you don’t strain, as that can harm your recovery, cause haemorrhoids or even damage the muscles that allow you to control your bowels.
+It’s important that you don’t strain, as that can harm your recovery, cause hemorrhoids or even damage the muscles that allow you to control your bowels.

 Constipation can also add pressure to your bladder, worsening urinary problems.

 It’s important to inform your doctor or healthcare team, to help take charge of your body.

 If your bowel issues are bothering you and preventing you from doing your usual daily activities, speak to your doctor.
 This could be your family doctor, or doctor that’s been treating the cancer (such as a urologist or radiation oncologist).
 Your doctor may prescribe medications to help with either constipation or diarrhea.
 You can also speak with a nurse (a continence nurse specialist, if available) about getting help.